robertschmidt54/AdvancedUnixTutorial/README.md

    echo "The end is never."
 done
 ```
 Save it like normal.
-Let's go ahead an run it locally to see what the output is.
+Let's go ahead and run it locally to see what the output is.

 As you can see it just prints out "The end is never." over and over with no end in sight.